jesicarosaline/linkedin-healthcare-networking/README.md

 - Verified against a set of approved reference messages

 ### 4. Employment verification
-Before sending to anyone, verified every contact is **currently** at a U.S. healthcare company by checking their LinkedIn Experience section — not just the job title in search results, which can be outdated.
+Before sending to anyone, verified every contact is **currently** at a U.S. healthcare company by checking their LinkedIn Experience section (not just the job title in search results, which can be outdated).

 Found and corrected 5 records where the company had changed: